JasonJiangs/JasonJiangs.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 🗨 About Me
-I am an incoming PhD student in Computational Biology and Bioinformatics (CBB) program at USC.
+I am a PhD student in Computational Biology and Bioinformatics (CBB) program at USC.
 I received my Master's degree in Computer Science from Johns Hopkins University and Bachelor's degree in Computer Science from Wenzhou-Kean University.